 - Lifespan: 10-12 years

 In a way, the Patterdale cross Jack Russell is a real contradiction.
 At times they can be stubborn and come across as slightly aggressive, but for the most part, they’re cheerful, laid-back and friendly.
-Truth be told, most of this comes down to their training and exercise regimes.
+Most of this comes down to their training and exercise regimes.
 When a Patterjack has been socialised amongst children and trained well, they’re a fantastic family pet.

 They’re energetic, active, alert and will love to get involved in family activities, especially those taking place in the great outdoors.
 If there’s one thing a Patterjack certainly isn’t, it’s shy!
 These pups are bold, lively and confident in themselves from a very young age.
 They’ll need plenty of toys, games and attention to keep their alert minds occupied.
 An unhappy and unstimulated Patterjack can become difficult.

 Territorial behaviours might rear their ugly head, such as excessive barking and digging.
-But a happy Patterdale cross Jack Russel appears loyal, calm and affectionate - yep, now you know what we mean by a contradiction!
+But a happy Patterdale cross Jack Russell appears loyal, calm and affectionate.

 Coming from a working background, the Patterdale cross Jack Russell is an energetic dog who needs a very active lifestyle.
 This is something to bear in mind if you’re considering adopting one - you’ll need to ensure you walk your dog thoroughly every single day.
 One long walk is fine, but a Patterjack will be much happier with two.
 Aim for at least 2 hours of exercise per day, even if some of that is simply playing fetch in the garden.